BaptisteHudyma/Star-System-Procedural-Generator/README.md

 # Star-System-Procedural-Generator
-Proceduraly generate a star system from a seed in C++
+Proceduraly generate a star system from a seed in C++.

-## Intro
 I love studying the universe with maths and so after some lengthy researchs, I decided to use all my packaged informations to create a realistic star system generator.

-The probabilities in this program are quite close to reality, or at least what we know of the universe yet.
+The probabilities used in this program can represent an approximation of reality, or at least what we know of the universe yet.
-Also certain probabilities are changed to add probable but not confirmed star types, like black dwarf (that will probably exist in some hundred million years or so)
+Also I added modifications to include probable but not confirmed star types, like black dwarfs (that will probably exist in some billion years or so).

 This program is a work in progress so some bugs can happen, specially for double star systems with giant stars.

-This is the main component of a 3D procedural physic based universe engine